 Mis-blamed: Some of the particularly obnoxious plot elements, including abandoning Sara at the altar over and over, are carried over unaltered from the original film.
 Of course, one could still criticize this film for not fixing them in the first place.

-Squick: The entire subplot with Weebo's lust for the professor, progressing into creating a sexy female hologram so she can act out her emotions for him physically when he's asleep, and finally the admission at the end of the film that upon her death, she gave Brainard a copy of her design - with modifications based on both Weebo and him.
+Squick: The subplot with Weebo's lust for the professor, progressing into creating a sexy female hologram so she can act out her emotions for him physically when he's asleep, and finally the admission at the end of the film that upon her death, she gave Brainard a copy of her design called "our daughter" - with modifications based on both Weebo and him.
 In case the analogy hasn't bludgeoned you hard enough, Weebo's final thought that allows Brainard to find the file?
 The word stork.